Gilbert Van Camp

-Gilbert C. Van Camp (25 December 1814 – 4 April 1900) was an Indianapolis businessman who founded the Van Camp canning company.
+Gilbert C. Van Camp (25 December 1814 – 4 April 1900) was an American businessman from Indianapolis who founded the Van Camp's canning company.

 Life

-He was born in Brookville, Indiana, to Charles and Mary (Halstead) Van Camp.
+He was born in Brookville, Indiana, to Charles and Mary (Halstead) Van Camp, of Dutch descent.
 His father was a farmer and wagon maker.
 In 1844 he married Mary Ann Gregg, who died five years later.
-In 1850 he married Hester Jane Raymond (19 July 1828-November 1912), the daughter of Thomas and Amy (Fluelling) Raymond, a farming family in Franklin County.
-They had nine children, five of whom survived infancy: Mary, Cortland (25 May 1852 – 7 August 1923), Clara (November 1858-December 1943), George (d.
-1926), and Frank (1864-1937).
+In 1850 he married Hester Jane Raymond (1828–1912), the daughter of Thomas and Amy (Fluelling) Raymond, a farming family in Franklin County.
+They had nine children, five of whom survived infancy: Mary, Cortland (1852–1923), Clara (1858–1943), George (d.
+1926), and Frank (1864–1937).
 As a young man he professed Methodism, later switching to Presbyterianism.
 He was a founding organizer of the Fifth Presbyterian Church of Indianapolis in October, 1867, but in 1890 it voted to become a Congregational church and he moved to the Second Presbyterian Church.
 He died in Indianapolis, and is buried in the Crown Hill Cemetery there.